-The Tetons host a range of moderate to difficult mountain summits that can be reached in a long day or in two easier days.
+The Tetons host a range of moderate to difficult mountain summits that can be reached in a long day.
 These climbs represent a variety of difficulties and experiences, but all are classic.
 If you are interested in climbing a non-technical peak in a day, try one of these!

 While some of the high peaks can be climbed in a day, remember that the rather lengthy approaches make turning these climbs into an overnight adventure a good option.

 Some say that the view from the top of Surprise Pinnacle is one of the most spectacular in Grand Teton National Park.
 This moderately strenuous adventure is for those who want to get off the beaten path, and experience the beauty of the Tetons without the demanding fifth class climbing of the Grand Teton.